squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 {{{
 http_access deny manager !localhost !server
 }}}
 The problem here is that for allowable requests, this access rule is not matched.
+For example,
+ * if the source IP address is ''localhost'', then "!localhost" is ''false'' and the access rule is not matched, so Squid continues checking the other rules.
-For example, if the source IP address is ''localhost'', then "!localhost" is ''false'' and the access rule is not matched, so Squid continues checking the other rules.
-Cache manager requests from the ''server'' address work because ''server'' is a subset of ''ourhosts'' and the second access rule will match and allow the request.
-Also note that this means any cache manager request from ''ourhosts'' would be allowed.
+ * if the source IP address is ''server'', then "!server is ''false'' and the access rule is not matched, so Squid continues checking the other rules.

+Cache manager requests from the ''server'' address work because ''server'' is a subset of '''ourhosts''' and the second access rule will match and allow the request.
+ /!\ Also note that this means any cache manager request from ''ourhosts'' would be allowed.

 To implement the desired policy correctly, the access rules should be rewritten as